When is Korean New Year ?

 It is the most important of the traditional Korean holidays.
 It consists of a period of celebrations, starting on New Year's Eve.

-in South Korea, the festival centers on family reunions, food and placating the ancestors.
+In South Korea, the Lunar New Year festival centers on family reunions, food and placating the ancestors.

 During the New Year festivities it is common for adults to wear the colourful traditional costume, the Hanbok.
 Traditional women's hanbok consists of a blouse shirt or a jacket and chima, a wrap-around skirt, which is usually worn full.
 Men's hanbok consists of a shirt and baji which means pants in Korea.